Azure/CCOInsights/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md

 ## Azure Resources Security & Compliance page

-In this page you can check the compliance status of your Azure resources based on the Azure Security Center Secure Score Controls and the correspoding Policy Set or Regulatory Standard
+In this page you can check the compliance status of your Azure resources based on the Azure Security Center Secure Score Controls and the corresponding Policy Set or Regulatory Standard

 You can filter the information by: